charmalt/final-project-pop/README.md

 ## Summary

-A Javascript application that provides the core functionality of a POP3 mail server.
-The application implements a custom POP3 protocol to allow mail clients to request a users emails from a central database.
-It builds upon the [Net](https://nodejs.org/api/net.html) Node module which provides the network API for creating stream-based TCP or IPC servers and clients.
-The app can be run using node and will log server events such as clients connections, disconnections and the messages it receives from clients as part of the handshake.
+A Javascript application that mimics the core functionality of a POP3 mail server.
+The application implements a custom POP3 protocol to allow mail clients to request a users messages from a central database.

+It builds upon the [Net](https://nodejs.org/api/net.html) Node.js module which provides an API for creating stream-based TCP servers and clients.
+The app can be run using Node.js and will log server events such as clients connections, disconnections and the messages it receives.

 ## Specification

 ### Requirements

-The primary requirement was to create a simple POP3 server that would implement a handshake with a mail client which would follow the following sequence
+The primary requirement was to mimic a simple POP3 server that would implement a handshake with a mail client, following this sequence:

 ```
    ========                         ========